sidneyshafer/add-user-project/README.md

 # Add User App
 A front-end React application for adding new users to a list.

-Check out the :link: [Live Demo](https://melodic-capybara-c2f903.netlify.app/).
+Check out the :link:[Live Demo](https://melodic-capybara-c2f903.netlify.app/).

 ## User Interface Design